evan-wang-13/evan-wang-13.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

 Hi!
-I'm a senior undergrad at Princeton University studying Computer Science, Statistics, and Machine Learning.
-Currently, I'm especially interested in creating more reliable and interpretable AI models, as well as mitigating the [reproducibility crisis](https://reproducible.cs.princeton.edu/).
-I'm also learning more about sustainable computing, technical debt, and reinforcement learning.
+I'm a Master's Computer Science student at Cornell Tech, where I am focusing on machine learning and Natural Language Processing.
+Previously, I graduated from Princeton with a BSE in computer science.
+Currently, I'm particularly excited about conversational efficiency in language models, catching up on the inference-time-scaling literature, and mitigating the [reproducibility crisis](https://reproducible.cs.princeton.edu/).

 When I'm not coding, I enjoy playing/watching basketball, [drawing](https://www.youtube.com/watch?v=zP82Shm4WpY), and working through my [to-reads](https://www.goodreads.com/review/list/100007362?shelf=to-read).